Toufool/AutoSplit/README.md

 Easy to use image comparison based auto splitter for speedrunning on console or PC.

-This program compares split images to a capture region of any window (OBS, Streamlabs, etc.) and automatically hits your split hotkey when there is a match.
-It can also be used to start and reset your timer, allowing for it to take full control of starting, splitting, and resetting your timer without ever having to touch a hotkey.
-It can be used in tandem with any speedrun timer that accepts hotkeys (LiveSplit, wsplit, etc.), but can be integrated with LiveSplit.
+This program can be used to automatically start, split, and reset your preferred speedrun timer by comparing images to a capture region.
+This allows you to focus more on your speedrun and less on managing your timer.
+It also improves the accuracy of your splits.
+It can be used in tandem with any speedrun timer that accepts hotkeys (LiveSplit, wsplit, etc.), and can be integrated with LiveSplit.

 ![Example](res/example1.6.0.gif)